 We are going to find out what the largest area of a rectangle is with the side length a and b.

-It can be shown that by substituting the side length "a" with the previous equation + completing the square that
+It can be shown that by substituting the side length "a" with the previous equation + completing the square that the largest area is half of the area of the triangle the rectangle is embedded.

 Thus, the maximum rectangle area occurs when the midpoints of two of the sides of the triangle were joined to make a side of the rectangle and its area is thus 50% or half of the area of the triangle or 1/4 of the base times height.